Spectral State Compression of Markov Processes: Introduction

-Our work is inspired by the state aggregation approach for reducing the complexity of reinforcement learning and control systems.
-State aggregation means to aggregate ``similar" states into a small number of ``meta states," which are typically handpicked based on domain-specific knowledge \citep{rogers1991aggregation,bertsekas1995neuro} or based on given similarity metrics or feature functions \citep{tsitsiklis1996feature}.
+Our work is inspired by the state aggregation approach that is commonly used to reduce the complexity of reinforcement learning and control systems.
+State aggregation means to aggregate ``similar" states into a small number of ``meta states," which are typically handpicked based on domain-specific knowledge \cite{rogers1991aggregation,bertsekas1995neuro} or based on given similarity metrics or feature functions \cite{tsitsiklis1996feature}.
 In the context of discrete-state Markov chains, the goal of state aggregation is to find a partition mapping $E$ such that $\mathbb{P}(X_{t+1} \mid X_t) \approx \mathbb{P}(X_{t+1} \mid E(X_t)) .$ In fact, the state aggregation structure corresponds to a particular low-rank decomposition of the system's transition kernel (see Proposition \ref{pr:state-aggregatable}).
-Another inspiring example is the use of membership models for modeling large Markov decision processes, where each observed state is mapped into a mixture over meta states \citep{singh1995reinforcement,bertsekas1995neuro}.
+Another inspiring example is the use of membership models for modeling large Markov decision processes, where each observed state is mapped into a mixture over meta states \cite{singh1995reinforcement,bertsekas1995neuro}.
 This membership model, also known as soft state aggregation, corresponds to a low-rank decomposition structure of the transition kernel (see Proposition \ref{pr:non-negative}).
 These existing approaches for dimension reduction of control and reinforcement learning mainly rely on {\it priorly known} meta-states or membership models.
-In contrast, we are interested in learning the state aggregation structure from trajectorial data in an unsupervised manner.
+In contrast, we aim to learn the state aggregation structure from trajectorial data in an unsupervised manner.